 We are continuing our systematic approach to all Valmet sites globally to standardize human rights assessments and our way of operating.

 As a part of Valmet’s human right due diligence framework, Valmet has a remediation process in place.
 In case of a serious human rights violation occurs, an Incident Management Team (IMT) is established to coordinate the remediation actions and to ensure their implementation.
-No significant human rights violations have been identified from three full scale human rights impact assessments done in Thailand, Indonesia and in China, and therefore no remediation actions have been taken.
+No significant human rights violations have been identified from three four scale human rights impact assessments done in India, Thailand, Indonesia and in China, and therefore no remediation actions have been taken.
+The corrective actions for India are still on going and we'll be completed by the end of 2023.

 Valmet continues to implement its comprehensive process of human rights due diligence framework globally.
 Valmet communicates the progress of this work as part of its Annual Report and GRI Supplement.